whatsupcoders/MaterialUI_libraries/README.md

 <img src="screenshots/switch_feature2.gif" width="246" height="460">

-This library is for using toggle switches that can be customized based on colors, an icon passed by the user and also be set to disabled or On/Off state.
+*Note: This library is for using toggle switches that can be customized based on colors, an icon passed by the user and also be set to disabled or On/Off state.*

 # 4. Checkboxs
 # 5. TextFields